Skip to main content

 switching-funds-within-a-ulip

-How to Claim Tax Exemption Under Section 54F?
+How to Claim Tax Exemption Under Section 54F(Now Section 86)?

 7 minutes read

 You diligently paid your life insurance premiums for years, perhaps decades.
-Now, the policy has matured, and a significant sum is heading your way, which is a moment of relief and a foundation for future plans.
-It feels good, right?
+Now, the policy has matured, and a significant sum is on its way, bringing relief and helping you plan for your future financial goals bringing a sense of relief and helping you plan your future financial goals.

 Key Takeaways